hsaunders0788/gameontext.github.io/_drafts/example.md

 layout: post
 title: Example blog post
 summary: Tweet-length summary of the post
-tags: fun profit
+tags: [fun, profit]
 contributor: erin
 ---
 Make sure contributor is listed in \_config.yml !

-category
-categories
-Instead of placing posts inside of folders, you can specify one or more categories that the post belongs to.
-When the site is generated the post will act as though it had been set with these categories normally.
-Categories (plural key) can be specified as a YAML list or a space-separated string.

-tags
+Use only h2 - h6 ...

+tags: [array, of, tags]
-Similar to categories, one or multiple tags can be added to a post.
-Also like categories, tags can be specified as a YAML list or a space-separated string.
+One or multiple tags can be added to a post.

 Text can be **bold**, _italic_, or ~~strikethrough~~.